 There you have it.
 All the ingredients used for this recipe.
 And to be honest, you could stop there.
 You don’t even have to make the cream cheese frosting.
 But, you know, frosting can be the best part of a cake!

-- Add some raisins or dried mango bits
+- Add some raisins or dried mango bits for added flavor

 - Add more or less walnuts based on your preference

 - You could add some crushed pineapple to the cake for added sweetness and moisture